Proposing a project to upper management, sponsors, or other stakeholders can feel like a daunting task.

-Some additional tips to keep in mind before, during and after writing your project proposal.
+Some additional tips to keep in mind before, during, and after writing your project proposal.

 1. Don’t Rush

-Don’t be in a hurry to create a project proposal and get out in front of sponsors or stakeholders.
+Don’t be in a hurry to write a project proposal and get out in front of sponsors or stakeholders.
 Allow plenty of time for those involved to meet, discuss, and brainstorm ideas for the project.

 2. Be realistic

 Do your due diligence and research extensively about the project you’re about to propose.
 Is it really viable?
 Can it be accomplished with the proposed budget and time frame?

 Study your proposal inside out.
 Make sure to research and include every potential issue or challenge your project might face in the future.

 Use a pre-made template to write your project proposal.
 It’ll not only help you save time but also help you stay focused on the content of the proposal and not worry about its visual appeal.